lmlg/libsref/doc/api.md

 Make the calling thread enter a read-side critical section.
 As long as any thread is in a critical section, no **Sref** will be finalized.
-As such, this call is typicall done _before_ reading a pointer that could be potentially modified by another thread.
+As such, this call is typically done _before_ reading a pointer that could be potentially modified by another thread.

 Critical sections can be nested, and so threads maintain a counter that